 The Minister also expressed his full support for the project to be the nucleus of the Science City, which is expected to include branches of the most important foreign universities (American, British, Austrian, Hungarian and German) and include new scientific programs that meet the needs of the labor market.

-Founded in September 2018, Canada’s prestigious UCE Education Center is the headquarters of the Canadian International University and a center of excellence in Canada, North Africa and the Middle East.
+Founded in September 2018, Canada’s prestigious Education Center is the headquarters of the Universities of Canada in Egypt and a center of excellence in Canada, North Africa and the Middle East.
 It is located on an area of 50 acres in the new administrative capital of Egypt.
-Colleges are: Faculty of Engineering, College of Professional Studies, Faculty of Business Administration, Faculty of Humanities, Social Studies and College of Pharmacy.
+Faculties are: faculty of Sustainable Design Engineering, faculty of Science (school of Computer Science), faculty of Business, faculty of Arts, and faculty of Graduate Studies.

 It is worth mentioning that the Canwell Foundation plays this regional role out of its belief in its social responsibility towards enriching the educational community in Egypt and the Middle East by providing a distinctive education that develops the educational and skill system in the region.

-“The Canadian University of Egypt (UCE) is the best choice for those who are looking for an internationally recognized Canadian education, either from Egyptian students, from the Gulf States, and from African countries.
+“The Universities of Canada in Egypt (UCE) is the best choice for those who are looking for an internationally recognized Canadian education, either from Egyptian students, from the Gulf States, and from African countries.
 We aim to provide qualified and distinguished graduates who will be better informed The impact on the development of society and work on progress. ”

 This is the first of its kind in Egypt and the Middle East, and is in line with the country’s strategy and ambitious plan to provide exceptional foreign education within the new administrative capital.
 UCE is a leader in international education through its Advanced Canadian curriculum.